 Completion of transfer equivalents to University of Illinois coursework which satisfy the following general education categories prior to transfer is also highly recommended.
 More information about “General Education requirements can be found on the Course Explorer website.

 Humanities and the Arts

 Social & Behavioral Sciences

 Sixteen hours of approved general education electives are required.
 This must include at least six hours in social perspectives or behavioral sciences and at least six hours in literature and the arts or historical and philosophical perspectives.
-A current list of approved courses that may be used to satisfy this general education requirement is available in the ChBE Undergraduate Office or on the provost’s website.
+A current list of approved courses that may be used to satisfy this general education requirement is available in the ChBE Undergraduate Office or in the Academic Catalog.
 If you have more than six hours in either category, the excess will be counted as other Humanities or Social Science hours.